arvind9/Simple-Todos/README.md

+i have completed my project on this landing page https://NarraSimpleTodo.ccbp.tech

 In this project, let's build a **Simple Todos** app by applying the concepts we have learned till now.

 ### Refer to the image below: